stefanmiroslav6/AngularJS-Example/README.md

-InAppTranslation App - Simple AngularJS app example
+## InAppTranslation App

+Extracted from a project I've worked on: InAppTranslation component and its directives.